iffy/garden/README.md

 --------------------------------

 You are a teacher, and want to compute students' grades.
 Assignments are worth 40% of the grade and exams 60%.
-You want letter grades too:
+You want letter grades too.
+We'll use `decimal.Decimal` (imported as `D`) instead of `floats` to avoid precision problems:

 ```python
 >>> from decimal import Decimal as D